Animal Rights Activists Protest Dreamworld's New Tiger Island Experience

 Since then I have been made aware of our very own tiger selfie experience, right here in Australia.

-Earlier this month Dreamworld on the Gold Coast launched Tiger Island, described as a "truly unique experience" where punters will get up close and personal with their brand new baby tiger cubs, Zakari and Javi.
+In June 2019, Dreamworld on the Gold Coast launched Tiger Island, described as a "truly unique experience" where punters will get up close and personal with their brand new baby tiger cubs, Zakari and Javi.

 For $199 per person you'll get the Ultimate Experience package, which includes photos and 20 minutes of play with these newborn animals.